 Congratulations!
-Your proposal has been selected for presentation at the 8th annual Gayarre Conference to be held at the R.W.
-Norton Art Gallery on Thursday, March 12, 2020 from 8am-4:30pm.
+Your proposal has been selected for presentation at the 11th annual Gayarre Conference to be held at R.W.
+Norton Art Gallery on Tuesday, March 28, 2022 from 8am-4:00pm.

-If you are unable to attend on that day, please let me know ASAP.
+If you are unable to attend, please let me know ASAP (email@example.com)

 Please feel free to invite those who might be interested in hearing your paper to come to the conference.
 It is free and open to the public.

-You should complete your research paper and submit it to the link above no later than Sunday, March 1, for review.
+You should complete your historical research paper, ensuring that you are crafting a cogent and defensible historical argument, and submit it to the link above no later than Monday, March 20 for review.
 Your research paper should adhere to a traditional writing and citation style (MLA, APA, Chicago, etc.) and should include citations of both primary and secondary research.
 There is no specific length requirement, but your paper should contain enough content for you to present for 7-9 minutes.
-Most presenters cover around 1 to 1.5 page of content per minute.
+Most presenters cover around 1 to 1.5 pages of content per minute.

 It is likely that you have never attended an academic conference so you might have questions about how to present.
 Here is a quick run-down of how this conference works: You will be placed on a panel of 3-5 conference presenters whose papers have a common theme or approach.
 Panel chairs (Gayarre Executive officers) will introduce each speaker using the bio you included, followed by you presenting your paper.
 You may read your paper or speak from note cards or speak extemporaneously.
 That is up to you.
 After each of the panelists has presented, there will be 10-15 minutes of open Q&A from the audience.
 They might ask you specific questions about your topic, or how it relates to the other topics.
 You do NOT have to know the answer.
 We are opening intellectual discussion and not knowing something just gives us the opportunity to think about it and continue our research.
 The panel chair might have some prepared questions as well.
 I encourage you to read the following articles about conference papers and to even look up past conference presentations on youtube or TED to get a feel for how you want to present.